 - Sketch a diagram or add to a diagram given in a question.

-- All pulleys are smooth and in most (but not all) the pulley itself can be ignored.
+- All pulleys are smooth and light; in many questions the pulley itself can be ignored.

-- In pulley questions the particles will be moving in different directions - so each particle will need to be considered separately.
+- In pulley questions the particles will be moving in different directions - so each particle needs to be considered separately.

 - If one particle is on a horizontal surface (such as a desk or table) then the weight only need be considered if friction is involved (since F = μR and R is related to weight).